top of page

 What Is CMYK Printing?

 CMYK stands for Cyan, Magenta, Yellow, and Black.
-This four-color printing process uses tiny dots of each color to create full-color images.
+This four-color printing process uses tiny dots of each color to create full-colour images.
 It's the standard for most digital and offset printing, especially for packaging with photos, gradients, or colorful artwork.

-✅ Pros of CMYK printing:
+Pros of CMYK printing:

 • Budget-friendly and widely available